Exiled-Team/EXILED/docs/articles/tutorials/plugin-structure.md

+---
+uid: plugin_structure
+---
+> [!NOTE]
-*Note: This tutorial assumes that you are familiar with C#.*
+> <This tutorial assumes that you are familiar with C#.>

 # Plugin Structure
 In order to be loaded onto the framework, *every* plugin must follow a certain structure and inherit from certain members.
 If this is not achieved, the plugin will not start.
 This tutorial will explain the proper setup for a plugin on the EXILED framework.

 ## Plugin Core
 Every plugin must have a .cs file that consists of the plugin class itself.
 This file (and the class itself) are typically simply named "Plugin"; however, any name is appropriate for the main plugin class.
 This example will use "Plugin" as the name of the class.

 After the main file is created, the Plugin class must be declared as a plugin, so that the EXILED framework loads it.
 This can be done by inheriting the `Plugin<IConfig>` class, provided in the `Exiled.API.Features` namespace.

 The following example shows how to properly inherit the class.
 However, notice the `Config` class inside of the angled brackets.
 This class must be created and must inherit from `IConfig`, which is part of the `Exiled.API.Interfaces` namespace.
 Upon the creation of the Config class, the interface will require you to add an `IsEnabled` property.
 ```cs
 namespace MyPluginNamespace